Contributing to the seL4 documentation

 We believe that documentation is important for any project and appreciate any contributions that improves it.
 The sort of contributions that we are looking for are:

-• Ideas of how our documentation could be structured differently
+- Ideas of how our documentation could be structured better

-For reporting issues about a particular project, please use the relevant repository’s issue tracker or post on the Devel mailing list.
+For reporting issues about a particular project, please use the relevant repository’s issue tracker or if that doesn’t work post on any of the community channels.

 Contributions that are most helpful to us at the moment are: